DavidMDev/SpringBoot-Angular2/README.md

 ### TODO

-- Add user management on the front-end
+- Finish user management on the front-end
-- Add an authentication service which encapsulates http requests to the front-end
+- Implement dynamic roles in the database (loaded from settings.xml at startup)